danielaparker/jsoncons/README.md

 ```
 sudo apt-get install cmake
 ```
-Once cmake is installed, you can build the tests:

-Run from the jsoncons directory:
+Once cmake is installed, you can build and run the unit tests from the jsoncons directory,

 On Windows:
 ```